-One of the many positive features of our campus is the strong Greek community, with 13 national fraternities and sororities.
+One of the many positive features of our campus is the strong Greek community, with 13 national fraternity and sorority chapters, as well as opportunities to join NPHC city-wide chapters.
 The long tradition of excellence in academics, campus leadership, and community service established by members of Butler's chapters is one you will want to seriously consider as you become acquainted with the Butler community.

 Joining a Greek organization has many personal benefits.
 For many of our students, the opportunity to make new friends is the most important aspect.
 You will be welcomed into a community of students who will stand beside you, support you, encourage you and respect you.
 These members will become like your brothers or sisters - friends for the rest of your life.
 The meaning of sisterhood or brotherhood refers to a sense of family that Greek organizations provide.

 It is vital that you keep an open mind during the recruitment process.
 Every chapter wants to find the potential members that will benefit its organization and you want to find the chapter that will benefit you.
 The easiest way to do this is to meet members from all of the chapters:

 - Go to the Student Involvement Fair during Welcome Week

 - Go to all-campus events sponsored by individual chapters, Panhellenic and IFC

 - Study with classmates who are fraternity/sorority members

 - Attend Panhellenic Association, Interfraternity Council, or NPHC chapter-sponsored events,such as Open Houses, guest speakers, and Greek Life interest sessions

 - Above all, meet a variety of people and make friends!